Supply Chain Management

 In our CSR Procurement Guidelines, our group calls for the promotion of responsible procurement with respect to regulations on conflict minerals.

-Using Specified Chemical Substances Data Sheets, we investigate whether conflict minerals are used in the raw materials behind all of our company's products.
+Using Specified Chemical Substances Data Sheets, we investigate whether conflict minerals (tin, tantalum, tungsten, and gold) are used in our raw materials.

-In FY2023, we also investigated products that contain tin, tantalum, tungsten, and gold among their raw materials.
-We also prepared an internal survey and response system that lets us provide prompt and proper responses to survey requests from customers regarding conflict minerals.
+In FY2023, we conducted investigations into the presence of conflict minerals in our raw materials.
+There were no responses indicating the use of raw materials from conflict areas.
+We also prepared an internal survey and response system to enable us to provide prompt and appropriate responses to survey requests from customers regarding conflict minerals.

 Resolving social issues in logistics

-To resolve social issues in logistics, we are pushing forward with initiatives to reduce the environmental impact and reform the work style in logistics.
+To resolve social issues in logistics, we are pushing forward with initiatives to reduce environmental impact and realize sustainable logistics.
 To reduce our environmental impacts, we are working to shorten transport distances by utilizing the ports closest to our business sites, to make modal shifts to ships and railroads, and to enhance loading efficiency through vehicle allocation simulations using logistics systems.
-We are also sharing logistics and storage with other companies (including joint shipment, making use of returning trucks, securing joint storage space), and are encouraging the introduction of systems that enable visualization of the logistics situation.

 Response to natural disasters, etc.